 - Children of MOMS participants attend 6 more days of school per year compared to children of non-participants.

 Some of these findings come from a randomized controlled trial (RCT) conducted in 2012-2016 in New Haven public housing.
-The treatment condition was the MOMS Partnership -- specifically the Stress Management and job readiness courses, co-delivered by Community Mental Health Ambassadors and clinicians, as well as a facilitated connection to other social services and government benefits.
+The treatment condition was the MOMS Partnership -- specifically the Stress Management course (8 weeks of cognitive behavioral therapy), co-delivered by Community Mental Health Ambassadors and clinicians, as well as a facilitated connection to other social services.
 The control group received the same MOMS experience but with no CMHAs.
-The findings showed that mothers receiving the MOMS Partnership interventions for depression had lower depressive symptoms, better lease compliance, and higher adherence to the intervention than mothers in the control cohort.
+The findings showed that mothers in the treatment group receiving the MOMS Partnership interventions for depression with CMHAs had lower depressive symptoms, better lease compliance, and higher adherence to the intervention than mothers in the control group.

 Check back for data we'll publish soon about the employment outcomes of MOMS participants, along with more specific data from the RCT referenced above about lease compliance.